eugenekhovaiev/graphiql-app/README.md

-# Editor App
+# GraphiQL App

-Welcome to the Editor App project developed by the team from [Rolling Scopes School](https://rs.school/).
+Welcome to the GraphiQL App project developed by the team from [Rolling Scopes School](https://rs.school/).
 This app is a GraphQL playground/IDE with additional features such as authentication, authorization, and the ability to work with any user-specified open GraphQL endpoint.